-Generally, the way custody is decided in Texas is that court will look at which parent has been doing those things most of the time and unless there is a good reason to do otherwise that parent will be made the primary conservator of the child.
-You can read more about this in my blog article “Who gets to keep the kids while the divorce is pending in Texas?”
+Generally, the way custody is decided in Texas is that the court will look at which parent has been doing those things most of the time, and unless there is a good reason to do otherwise, that parent will be made the primary conservator of the child.
+You can read more about this in my blog article, “Who gets to keep the kids while the divorce is pending in Texas?”

 Do I Have to Pay Child Support if I Have Joint Custody of My Child in Texas?

 Child support is still paid when parents have joint custody in Texas in most situations.
 You can read more about this topic in my blog article “Do I Have to Pay Child Support if I Have Joint Custody of My Child in Texas?”

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book”